phuoctan4141/python/pythonGUIs/Basic PyQt5 Features/Layouts/README.md

 🚀 Run [layout_Nesting](https://github.com/phuoctan4141/python/blob/main/pythonGUIs/Basic%20PyQt5%20Features/Layouts/layout_Nesting.py)!

 ## QGridLayout widgets arranged in a grid
-&emsp; QGridLayout allows you to position items specifically in a grid.
+QGridLayout allows you to position items specifically in a grid.
 You specify row and column positions for each widget.
 You can skip elements, and they will be left empty.